sfomuseum/ios-multiscreen-starter/README.md

 ![](docs/images/ios-multiscreen-touchfree-004.png)

 Since it's not possible to click those links in the simulator you'll need to go back to the terminal where you've started the `www-multiscreen-starter`	server application and copy the most recent access code that has been generated.

+_See the [sfomuseum/www-multiscreen-starter documentation](https://github.com/sfomuseum/www-multiscreen-starter#server) for details on running the server._

 ![](docs/images/ios-multiscreen-touchfree-005.png)